aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dgn-export-options/export-embedded-dgn/_index.md

 ### Step 4: Configure PDF Options

-Attach the rasterization settings to the PDF export options.
+Attach the rasterization settings to the PDF export options so that the final document respects the chosen layout and DPI.

 ```java
 PdfOptions pdfOptions = new PdfOptions();